wavefrontHQ/docs/pages/doc/ts_any.md

 <tr><th width="20%">Parameter</th><th width="80%">Description</th></tr>
 </thead>
 <tr><td markdown="span">[timeWindow](query_language_reference.html#query-elements)</td>
-<td >A clock/calendar time measurement (1s, 1m, 1h, 1d, 1w), time relative to the window length (vw), or time relative to the bucket size (bw) of the chart.
-Default is minutes if no unit is specified.</td></tr>
+<td >Amount of time in the moving time window.
+You can specify a time measurement based on the clock or calendar (1s, 1m, 1h, 1d, 1w), the window length (1vw) of the chart, or the bucket size (1bw) of the chart.
+Default is minutes if the unit is not specified.</td></tr>
 <tr>
 <td markdown="span"> [expression](query_language_reference.html#expressions)</td>
-<td>The expression can be a constant, a wildcard, or an expression.  </td></tr>
+<td>A ts() expression, a constant, or a wildcard.</td></tr>
 </tbody>
 </table>

 ## Description

-The `any()` and `all()` time functions emulate alert windows and allow you to predetermine how often an alert would fire based on existing data.
+The `any()` function enables you to emulate an alert window and helps you predetermine how often an alert would fire based on existing data within a shifting time window.

-When you use these functions, you must also include a moving time window in minutes.
-The `any()` function looks at all displayed point buckets within a specified moving time window and
+The `any()` function looks at the displayed point buckets within a specified moving time window and:
-* Displays the value 0  on the chart if no displayed point buckets meet that condition
+* Returns 0  if no displayed point buckets meet that condition.
-* Displays the value 1 if any of the displayed point buckets meet that condition.
+* Returns 1 if at least one of the displayed point buckets meets that condition.

+You can use [`all()`](ts_all.html) to test whether all displayed point buckets meet the condition.

 ## Examples